Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 ## Column Renaming

 Once the unnecessary columns were removed, an observation that was noticed was the column names.
-The column names might be a problem due to the spaces present such as "Product Information".
+The column names might be a problem due to the spaces present such as "Product Information."

-Errors might occur if hidden spaces such as "Quantity " exist.
+Errors might occur if hidden spaces such as " Quantity" exist.
 We can change the names by committing the query below:

 [In]